Jeny-Patel/Jeny-s-Ice-Cream-Shop/README.md

 # Jeny-s-Ice-Cream-Shop
-This program creats an ice cream of user's choice
+This program creates an ice cream of user's choice
 It prompts user to enter the kind of ice cream container, flavour, toppings they prefer from the given options It gives 13% discount on the total bill if the user's bill is above or equal to $8 It does a luck draw for the user, where the user can either win a free cookie or cake